Christian510/elements-weather-pwa/readme.md

 [X] NEED TO WORK ON A WAY TO FILTER OPTIONS LIST AS THE USER TYPES TO CONTINUE NARROWING THE OPTIONS [X] Save the city forecast data with the sessionID.
 [X] Users session will last for 6 months before it is deleted.
-[] If the user creates an account then the sessionID will be saved to the account and the users data will last indefinitely.
+[] If the user creates an account migrate session_favorites to user_favorites last indefinitely.

 ** Bug Fixes:
 [X] lag in data display.